MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

  * Standard python imports; Syntax errors are detected and reported *the normal way*
  * v3 classes are designed to be usable outside the CLI itself (see jupyter notebook examples) callable by application programmers in their own code, like any other python library.
- * v3 classes can be sub-classed to add core functionality, like new message or file transport protocols.
+ * v3 classes can be sub-classed to add core functionality, like new notification message or file transport protocols.

 .. tip::